tlicata/tic-tac-toe/README.md

-    Since React encourages minimizing shared state, and `engine.js` was written in a functional, stateless, side-effect-free manner, the ability to have mulitple boards on the same page came naturally.
+    Since React encourages minimizing shared state, and `engine.js` was written in a functional, stateless, side-effect-free manner, the ability to have mulitple boards on the same page came for free.

 - [X] Add the ability to restart a game after it has ended.

-    Again, by not storing any state in the view or globally, adding restart functionality was as simple as adding the UI elements and asking the engine for a clean game state and letting React handle the rest:
+    Not storing any state in the view or globally made adding the restart functionality fairly simple.
+I added the UI elements, asked the engine for a clean game state, and let React handle the
+    rest:
     [1a5069d6](https://github.com/tlicata/tic-tac-toe/commit/1a5069d648ae770da792f15a2b0b6de60988ad98#diff-b768db34d2b156debfb3871af9cb87d6R52).

 - [X] Use module loaders like webpack or browserify for dependency